yasindevops/dockerization-bookstore-api/README.md

 ### At the end of the project, students will be able to;

-- configure connection to the `MySQL` database.
+- Configure connection to the `MySQL` database.

-- build a Docker image.
+- Build a Docker image.

-- configure Docker Compose to run Python Flask app.
+- Configure Docker Compose to run Python Flask app.

-- improve bash scripting skills using `user data` section in Terraform to install and setup web application on EC2 Instance
+- Improve bash scripting skills using `user data` section in Terraform to install and setup web application on EC2 Instance

-- configure AWS EC2 Instance and Security Groups.
+- Configure AWS EC2 Instance and Security Groups.

-- configure Terraform files to use AWS Resources.
+- Configure Terraform files to use AWS Resources.

-- use git commands (push, pull, commit, add etc.) and Github as Version Control System.
+- Use git commands (push, pull, commit, add etc.) and Github as Version Control System.

-- run the web application on AWS EC2 instance using the GitHub repo as codebase.
+- Run the web application on AWS EC2 instance using the GitHub repo as codebase.

-## Steps to Solution
+## Steps to Solution:

-- Step 1: Download or clone project definition from `clarusway-aws-workshop` repo on Github
+- Step 1: Download or clone project definition from `clarusway-aws-workshop` repo on Github.

-- Step 2: Create project folder for local public repo on your pc
+- Step 2: Create project folder for local public repo on your PC.

-- Step 3: Prepare scripts to build a Python Flask App Image using Dockerfile and Docker Compose
+- Step 3: Prepare scripts to build a Python Flask App Image using Dockerfile and Docker Compose.

-- Step 4: Prepare a Terrform configuration file to deploy your app on EC2 Instance
+- Step 4: Prepare a Terrform configuration file to deploy your app on EC2 Instance.

-- Step 5: Push your application into your own public repo on Github
+- Step 5: Push your application into your own public repo on Github.

 - Step 6: Deploy your application on AWS Cloud using Terraform to showcase your app within your team.

-## Notes
+## Notes:

 - To showcase your projects REST functions, use `curl` command for each HTTP methods namely, `GET`, `POST`, `PUT`, `DELETE`.

-## Resources
+## Resources:

 - [REpresentational State Transfer](https://en.wikipedia.org/wiki/Representational_state_transfer)